Updated on May 24, 2018

-Use the Form Below To Get Updated Price Estimates For 2017 Obamacare Plans In Michigan
+Use the Form Below To Get Updated Price Estimates For 2018 Obamacare and Short Term Plans In Michigan

 Requirement by Law

 Despite the politics surrounding healthcare reform over the past couple of years, Obamacare is still the law of the land and the individual mandate penalty will still be assigned to anyone who goes without qualifying coverage for the rest of 2018.
 For this year, the fee is the greater of 2.5 percent of your family's taxable income or a flat fee of $695 per adult and $347.50 per child under 18.
 Starting in 2019, the penalty will be abolished in accordance with the tax bill passed at the end of 2017.

 Enrollment in Michigan

 Michigan enrolled 293,940 people on the federal marketplace in 2018, which is down approximately 9 percent from the year prior.
 During the 2017 open enrollment period, 321,451 people signed up for health insurance using the exchange, compared to nearly 346,000 in 2016.
 The overall decrease in enrollment numbers in Michigan could be attributed to a number of factors including increased prices, decreased carrier and plan options, and the uncertainty over whether Republicans in Congress would be successful in repealing and replacing the law.

 While customers in Michigan can use the federal marketplace site for enrollment, it may be beneficial to shop around using a comparison site like this one.
 Getting current quotes from multiple carriers can help you find a plan that adequately addresses your needs and fits your budget.
 Brokers can also help explain your options more clearly.

 In 2018, exchange customers in the Great Lakes State will be able to choose from eight carriers on the exchange, losing Humana and Health Alliance Plan.
 Carriers offering coverage are: